 To freeze: Place the sliced bread in a ziplock bag and store it in the freezer for up to 6 months.

 - Flourless banana bread

 - Almond flour banana bread

 Banana Pecan Bread

 - Preheat the oven to 180C/350F.
 Line a loaf pan with parchment paper and set aside.

-- Transfer the banana pecan bread batter into the lined pan.
-Top with remaining cinnamon, sweetener, and pecans.
-Bake for 40-45 minutes, or until a skewer comes out just clean.
+- Pour the batter into the lined pan, then sprinkle with cinnamon and sugar.
+Bake for 35-40 minutes, or until a toothpick comes out clean from the center.

 - Let the banana bread cool completely before slicing and serving.